umassdgithub/CIS-469-Flask-React-Activity/README.md

 ## Part 2

 1. Use npm run build to make the dist folder: ```npm run build```
-2. Check the python code, make modification to the directories such that flask can find the dist folder of react.
+2. Check the python code, <mark> make modification to the directories such that flask can find the dist folder of react </mark>.

 ```python
         app = Flask(__name__,